 - C3: The output cap creates also a high pass filter, removing the excess of bass that the Fuzz Face delivers:

 All harmonics below 31Hz will have 6dB/oct of attenuation.
 If the level goes down, the 500KΩ resistor will be reduced and the filter will remove more bass.

 Eric Johnson seems to prefer a 100KΩ level resistor over the stock 500KΩ.
 Using a smaller resistor, the filter will cut more lows out (fc=160Hz) which will result in a brighter sound.

 The plot below represents the total frequency response of the fuzz face, the different lines show the effect of the volume potentiometer.
 As the volume goes lower (blue line), the graph shows a steeper slope with more high content.
 This is due to the C3 output high pass filter effect ( C3 - RVOL)

 The graph also shows a general roll off of the bass harmonics under 14Hz, this is due to the high pass filter created by C2 and Zin (input impedance of the pedal).

 Broadly speaking the frequency response of the Fuzz Face is not very innovative, it just removes some bass and keeps all the highs which contribute to have a more powerful distortion.
 Other fuzz pedals like the Big Muff Pi have a more distinctive frequency response that could shape the tone in a more innovative way.

-This last image below shows in red colour the typical output signal, characterized for an asymmetric waveform and a hard-clipping when the fuzz potentiometer is maxed.
-The big amount of gain will clip the signal easily creating a large amounts of higher harmonic content.
+This last image below shows in red color the typical output signal, characterized by an asymmetric waveform and a hard-clipping when the fuzz potentiometer is maxed.
+The big amount of gain will clip the signal easily creating large amounts of higher harmonic content.
 Note that the output signal is not completely flat when it clips (it is slightly tilted), this feature adds more character to the sound.

 The Technology of the Fuzz Face by R.G Keen.